nickassafkirk/Cartel-Coffee/README.md

 ## Validation:

-**HTML**
+### HTML
 All html files were validated using the [W3C markup validation service](https://validator.w3.org/)

+**Errors:**
+There were no errors for the deployed version of this project.

+**Warnings**
-There were no errors or warning messages for the deployed version of this project for any of the pages.
+There were no errors for the deployed version of this project.

-**CSS3**
+### CSS

 All css files were validating using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/)

 ![W3C Css validation badge](assets/images/vcss-blue.gif)

+**Errors:**
+No errors were returned for the deployed version of this project.

+**Warnings**
-No errors were returned, however 33 warning messages were returned due to some specific css features not being supported by the Jigsaw validation service.
+33 warning messages were returned during validation of the deployed version of this site.
+These warnings are due to some specific css features not being supported by the Jigsaw validation service and can therefore be **ignored**.

+*Vendor Prefixes*
 23 warning messages are due to the use of vendor prefixes.
 This is because the vendor prefixes are browser specific properties and are not in the official CSS specification and therefore return warnings during validation despite being considered good practice to ensure cross-browser compatibility.
 This issue is outlined in the [following article](https://www.456bereastreet.com/archive/201101/css_validator_to_report_vendor-specific_extensions_as_warnings_not_errors/) and in [this stackexchange forum](https://stackoverflow.com/questions/1889724/how-to-validate-vendor-prefixes-in-css-like-webkit-and-moz)
 Therefore these warning messages can be ignored.

+*Root Variables*
 10 warning messages are due to the use of root variables used for colors and fonts on the site.
 These are returning warning messages upon validation because root variables are currently not supported by the validation service despite being widely supported across popular browsers.
 This issue has been outlined at [this link](https://github.com/w3c/css-validator/issues/111) and therefore the warnings can be ignored.

+---
 ## Deployment

 This project was developed using the Gitpod IDE, committed to git and pushed to GitHub using the terminal within Gitpod and the gitpod extension for chrome.